 Sometimes it is tough to give the past a real hard and unforgiving look.
-Especially when it comes to emotionally laden and much hyped-about albums like Nevermind from the long defunct band Nirvana.
-And there are emotions galore in and surrounding this album.
-Not to forget the band in particular.
+Especially when it comes to emotionally laden and much hyped-about albums like Nevermind from the long-defunct band Nirvana.
+And there are emotions galore in and surrounding this album and the band itself.

 I always like to call Nevermind the sneaky classic.

 This is the story of a band that got to fame despite themselves.
 This trio of very talented musicians just went ahead and rocked their new album out to the public.
 As the lore goes, Nirvana never suspected that this was going to be a hit, nor did the label DGC Records.
 A bunch of true non-heroes, if there ever were any, getting to fame more by accident than by design.

 And truly, in the beginning, the record got a somewhat lukewarm reception.
 Just remember the Rolling Stone article giving them a three-star rating only.

 How could they!
 I am sure Courtney Love will still fly into a rage and Dave Grohl – in his new incarnation as a fearless Foo Fighter – should chase the writer across the golf course all over again until the terrible pond stops him.

 What should the purpose be of this rant?
 Reason is that you – and that means all of you and me – have lost the (sacred) right to have an opinion on Nevermind.
 The pre-set viewpoints have turned to a point of ridiculous fanboy-ism, where the mean public and savant experts will not allow you dirty heretics to have your own say anymore.

 The argument of millions of copies sold be thy cudgel to bludgeon ye mean naysayers.

 Because the powers that be have stated the album is stellar, the meek followers repeated it is stellar.
 Plus yours truly also has a copy sitting on the mighty music shelf as well.